 Continuous Collision Detection#

-- Right now bodies are prepared to participate in collisions: their found contacts are cached together with contacts from the previous frame — to ensure that they interact with each other properly.
+- Here bodies are prepared to participate in collisions: contacts found for them are cached together with contacts from the previous frame — to ensure that they interact with each other properly.

 - Collision response for each body is calculated.
-Based on the gathered contact points data, Unigine computes the impulse a shape gets by collision.
+Based on the gathered contact points data, the Engine computes the impulse each body gets after collision.
 Contact points are solved in a pseudo-random order to achieve simulation stability and reproducibility.

 - When contact responses are calculated, joints constraining relative motion of bodies are solved.
-Joints as contact points are also solved in the pseudo-random order.
+Joints are solved in the pseudo-random order just like contact points.

 Within one physics iteration, joints can be solved several times.
 The high number of joint iterations increase the precision of calculations, as well as computational load.